redst4r/fastfibonacci-rs/README.md

 ## Introduction
 [Fibonacci encoding](https://en.wikipedia.org/wiki/Fibonacci_coding) is a variable-length encoding of integers, with the special property that any encoding of an interger ends in `1` (binary) and no encoding contains `11`.
 Hence one can use `11` as a separator in a stream of Fibonacci encoded integers.

-Regular Fibonacci decoding works decoding bit by bit, which can be quite slow.
-[FastFibonacci](https://ceur-ws.org/Vol-567/paper14.pdf) decoding looks at `n` bits at once, decoding this chunk in a single operation which can be faster.
+Regular Fibonacci en/decoding works decoding bit by bit, which can be quite slow.
+[FastFibonacci encoding](https://ceur-ws.org/Vol-567/paper14.pdf) and [decoding](https://www.semanticscholar.org/paper/Fast-data-Encoding-and-Deconding-Algorithms-Walder/4fbae5afc34dd32e7527fe4b1a1bd19e68794e3d) looks at `n` bits at once, decoding this chunk in a single operation which can be faster.

 ## Performance